 EEG combined with magnets used for imaging (magnetic source imaging): Also to help determine which areas in the brain are causing seizures

 Surgically cutting the nerve fibers that connect the two sides of the brain (corpus callosum) may help people who have seizures that originate in several areas of the brain or that spread to all parts of the brain very quickly.
 This procedure usually has no appreciable side effects.
-However, even if surgery reduces the frequency and severity of seizures, many people need to continue to take anticonvulsants.
+However, even if surgery reduces the frequency and severity of seizures, many people need to continue to take antiseizure drugs.
 However, they can usually take lower doses or fewer drugs.

-The vagus nerve is thought to have indirect connections to areas of the brain often involved in causing seizures.
-A device that looks like a heart pacemaker (vagus nerve stimulator) is implanted under the left collarbone and is connected to the vagus nerve in the neck with a wire that runs under the skin.
+For this procedure, a device that looks like a heart pacemaker Keeping the Beat: Artificial Pacemakers Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
+Heart disorders are... read more (vagus nerve stimulator) is implanted under the left collarbone and is connected to the vagus nerve in the neck with a wire that runs under the skin.
 The device causes a small bulge under the skin.
 The operation is done on an outpatient basis and takes about 1 to 2 hours.

 The device is programmed to periodically stimulate the vagus nerve.
-Also, people are given a magnet, which they can use to stimulate the vagus nerve when they sense that a seizure is about to begin Vagus nerve stimulation is used in addition to anticonvulsants.
-Side effects include hoarseness, cough, and deepening of the voice when the nerve is stimulated.
+Also, people are given a magnet, which they can use to stimulate the vagus nerve when they sense that a seizure is about to begin.
+Vagus nerve stimulation is used in addition to antiseizure drugs.

 |No US brand name|